pothitos/naxos/manual/README.md

 Returns how many goals have been executed.

 #### `unsigned long numVars()`
 Returns the number of the constrained variables that have been created.
-Note that the number includes intermediate\slash auxiliary variables—if any—that the solver has automatically constructed.
+Note that the number includes intermediate/auxiliary variables—if any—that the solver has automatically constructed.

 #### `unsigned long numConstraints()`
 Returns the number of the problem constraints.
-Note that the number includes intermediate\slash auxiliary constraints—if any—that the solver has automatically created.
+Note that the number includes intermediate/auxiliary constraints—if any—that the solver has automatically created.

 #### `unsigned long numSearchTreeNodes()`
 Returns the number of nodes of the search tree that the solver has already visited.